Ninja Up Noyo vs Kill Switch Comparison

 Go with Ninja Up Noyo if...

-- •You prefer a high caffeine content (401mg) without the use of exotic stimulants
+- •You prefer high-caffeine doses without exotic stimulants

-- •You are a loyal fan of Ninja Supplements and their previous formulations
+- •You are a fan of the Ninja Supplements brand reputation

 Go with Kill Switch if...

-- •You are interested in a formula that users specifically praise for cardio performance
+- •You are looking for a pre-workout specifically noted for enhancing cardio performance

 Ninja Up Noyo